 He was a finalist for the 20th Fotopres Fellowship with his photo series Mapping Kigali (2014).

-He created the blog Otra forma de mirar (“Another way of seeing”) in 2008, which specialized in thought-provoking literature related to photography.
+He created the blog Otra forma de mirar (“Another way of seeing”, 2008-2018), which specialized in thought-provoking literature related to photography.

 You can download a full version of his CV here.